Cornell-MAE-UG/fa25-portfolio-azheng24/_projects/2026-bug-terminator.md

 ## Key risks / unknowns

 - Potential ecological impact on non-target species: Our device’s mechanisms might attract and harm pollinators and beneficial predators, affecting the vineyards’ ecosystem.
+To derisk: we can use a scent that minimizes the harm done to pollinators and conduct small-scale field tests.
 - Maintenance and Usability: Devices require routine maintenance (clear dead insects, refill chemicals, supply power) across many acres of land, thus needing additional labor to operate.
-To desrisk
+To derisk, a bigger capacity can be used to reduce the required maintenance times.

 ## Questions for the client